jasonbayton/11ty/_src/projects/managed-info/support/deploy-wallpaper.md

 ---

 This document explains how to configure your EMM to deploy **device wallpapers** to managed Android devices using MANAGED INFO.
-MANAGED INFO includes a built‑in **wallpaper manager** that applies a home and lock screen wallpaper based on the `kiosk_custom_device_wallpaper` managed configuration key.
+MANAGED INFO includes a built-in **wallpaper manager** that applies a home and lock screen wallpaper based on the `kiosk_custom_device_wallpaper` managed configuration key.

 ## AMAPI policy requirements